 - March 15 – Sylvie Fréchette added her voice to the five women suing the federation and spoke about the situation on a variety of talk shows.
 She appeared on Salut Bonjour, and was joined by Gabrielle Boisvert and B2ten’s co-founder Dominick Gauthier on Tout Le Monde en Parle (Small segment of the chat also available here).
 B2ten is a privately funded organization that supports Canadian Olympic athletes and seeks to positively impact the sport system.

 - March 19 – Quebec Artistic Swimming has publicly announced its support towards the five athletes taking legal action.
 The open letter was also co-signed by Sports Québec, Sport’Aide and Égale Action.

 - Szauder seemingly faced accusations of harassment in 2010 during his tenure as Hungary’s head coach.
 The federation however did not follow suit.

 - The Viktoria Reichova case started in 2017 as Szauder served as head coach in Slovakia.
-Reichova had been suspended from the national team, and took her case went all the way up to the Court of Arbitration for Sport when unable to solve internally with the federation.
-The Court ruled in her favor, stated that there were several procedural irregularities during the course of the disciplinary actions taken against her, that her suspension from the national team was unjustified, excessive and unreasonable, that the disciplinary actions and the delay to start the proceedings were as a whole too long, and that she did not violate any rules or statutes within the Slovak federation.
+Reichova had been suspended from the national team.
+She took her case went all the way up to the Court of Arbitration for Sport when unable to solve internally with the federation.
+It ruled in her favor, stating that there were several procedural irregularities during the course of the disciplinary actions taken against her.

 - In 2015, three complaints were filed to the Canadian federation on current assistant coach Karine Doré for alleged harassment, public humiliations, weight shaming, and inappropriate comments.
 A few weeks later, it was reported that Doré would keep her position as head coach of Montreal Synchro.